 Food Donations & Food Drives:

-Food Drives: Westside Food Bank is looking for groups such as faith-based organizations, schools, clubs, scouting groups, neighborhood groups, and others that can hold food drives to collect specific food items that are greatly needed including pasta, pasta sauce (unbreakable packaging please), and breakfast cereal.
-If you would like to collect these foods for us, please contact Westside Food Bank’s Director of Volunteer Services and Extra Helpings Westside, Allison Griffith, to make arrangements.
+Physical Food Drives: Westside Food Bank is looking for groups such as faith-based organizations, schools, clubs, scouting groups, neighborhood groups, and others that can hold food drives to collect specific food items that are greatly needed including pasta, pasta sauce (unbreakable packaging please), juice, granola bars, protein bars and breakfast cereal.
 It is a great help to our staff to have these specific foods sourced and collected for us so that we can continue to support our member agencies and feed our community as efficiently as possible.
+Due to our limited staff we ask that you collect only one or two different items so that we don’t need to sort at the warehouse.
+If you would like to collect these foods for us, please apply to schedule your drive on our Food Drive page.

-Virtual Food Drives: Donate to our existing Virtual Food Drive.
-To set up a custom peer-to-peer Virtual Food Drive and multiply your impact, please contact Westside Food Bank’s Development Manager, Aviva Kraus.
+Virtual Food Drives: To set up a custom peer-to-peer Virtual Food Drive and multiply your impact, please contact Westside Food Bank’s Development Associate, Crissi Avila.

 Is Westside Food Bank Accepting Food Donations from Food Vendors?